braojntu/frontend-material-ui-001/README.md

 This project was bootstrapped with Create React App

-# This demo is front end developers would like to get familiarize with Material UI framework.
+# This demo is for front end developers to get familiarize with Material UI framework.

 ## Available Scripts